marctorsoc/marctorsoc.github.io/src/content/posts/2017-12-17-pdf-of-the-sum-of-independent-random-variables.md

 </p>

 <p style="text-align: center;">
-  &#8220;<em>The pdf of the sum of two independent random variables is given by the<br /> convolution of the two pdf's of those variables&#8221;</em>
+  <em>The pdf of the sum of two independent random variables is given by the<br /> convolution of the two pdf's of those variables</em>
 </p>

 <p style="text-align: justify;">
   And that's it, folks!
-If you enjoyed this (short) post please like, and in case of any suggestion, do not hesitate to comment!
+I hope you enjoyed this more mathsy post!
 </p>